How To Improve Workout Endurance

 So, which supplements should you start taking to ramp up your workouts?
 Well, here’s a little shopping list for you!

 - Whey Protein Powder– Without consuming enough protein, you shouldn’t even go to the gym.
 The rule of thumb is that you should eat 1 gram of protein per 1 pound of your body weight.
 What this means is that a person who weighs 200lbs should eat 200 grams of protein.
 Unfortunately, that seems almost impossible, considering that a half a pound of chicken breast contains only a bit over 60 grams of protein.
 So, should you stuff yourself with as much meat as possible?
-Or should you take a serving of whey protein, which contains basically the same amount of protein?
+Or should you take a serving of whey protein or a protein bar, which contains basically the same amount of protein?

 - Pre-Workout Supplements– You can drink a protein shake whenever you feel like it, but taking a serving right after a workout is a must.
 But, what should you drink before a workout to give you strength to push hard?
 We say go with a Nitric Oxide (NO) supplement.
 These supplements will improve your blood flow, allowing the oxygen to reach your muscles.
 The best thing about these types of supplements is that they usually contain a number of other ingredients apart from the NO. Some of them contain creatine, BCAA, and even caffeine.